The measure of our success

 Starting in 2021, we began our transformation work with institutions by supporting their goal-setting and interventions.
 In encouraging a networked approach, several institutions elected to explore similar opportunities, including:

-HBCU Dx SHARED CRM
+HBCU Dx Shared CRM

 A customized CRM platform to automate customer-relationship practices to reduce time-consuming tasks, freeing up staff for higher-value, student-facing work.